Tess99854/the-event/README.md

 ```
 $ python manage.py runserver
 ```
-the service will be started on http://localhost:8000 , you can access to the different endpoints throught this url.
+the service will be started on http://localhost:8000 , you can access the different endpoints throught this url.

 ### Available Endpoints